numpy/numpy/doc/source/user/absolute_beginners.rst

     '''Return a * 2'''
     return a * 2

-You can run
+You can run:

 ::

   double?

-Which will return
+Which will return:

 ::